THE ULTIMATE HAMSTRINGS WORKOUT GUIDE

 If you find a workout like this or are currently following one, I want you to throw it away because I have a much better option for you!

-In this article, I’m going to provide you with a hamstrings workout that will build serious strength as well as bulletproof the hamstrings from injury.
+In this article, I’m going to provide you with a hamstrings workout that will build serious strength as well as help with injury prevention.

 But first, I want to breakdown the anatomy of the hamstrings, then discuss the true function of the hamstrings and why the hamstring exercises you’re doing right now might be increasing your risk of injury.